-Latinx and Latin American Studies (LLAS) is an interdisciplinary major program designed for students interested in critically examining the diverse histories and cultures of Latin America, the Caribbean, and U.S. Latinxs.
-Students in the major gain breadth and depth of learning through courses in the humanities and the social sciences that situate these histories and cultures within local, national, regional, hemispheric, and global contexts over time, while practical experiences such as community projects and study abroad provide opportunities to apply this learning in transformative ways.
+Latinx and Latin American Studies (LLAS) is an interdisciplinary major designed for students interested in critically examining the diverse histories and cultures of Latin America, the Caribbean, and U.S. Latinxs.
+Students in the major gain breadth and depth of learning through courses in the humanities and the social sciences that situate these histories and cultures within local, national, regional, hemispheric, and global contexts over time.
+Practical experiences, such as community projects and study abroad, provide opportunities to apply this learning in transformative ways.

 Major Program.
 Majoring in LLAS requires the completion of nine courses: seven courses as described below, plus two additional courses to be chosen in consultation with the student’s advisor.

 - One required course: “LLAS 200: Major Debates in Latinx and Latin American Studies.”

 - One course on U.S. Latinxs in any department.

 - One course on Latin America in any department.